ROSEROOT

 More than 70 other compounds have been found in Roseroot, amongst them is Geraniol which imparts the rose-like scent, but Geranyl Formate, Geranyl Acetate, Benzyl Alcohol and Phenylethyl Alcohol; all contribute to its overall aroma.

-Benzyl alcohol, a phenolic alcohol, is synthesized in many plants, and occurs in the essential ils of several including Jasmine and Hyacinth.
+Benzyl alcohol, a phenolic alcohol, is synthesized in many plants, and occurs in the essential oils of several including Jasmine and Hyacinth.
 It has a mild pleasant aroma and is used as an organic solvent for inks, paints, lacquers and epoxy resin coatings, but dissolves only sparingly in water on account of its slight polar character.
 If ingested in high concentrations it is toxic inducing respiratory failure, vasodilation, hypotension, convulsions and finally paralysis, but is used medically in low concentrations as a preservative in intravenous injections.
 Because it has a similar refractive index as that of quartz (Benzyl Alcohol ~1.53-1.55, Quartz ~1.544, depending slightly upon temperature, wavelength and, in the case of quartz, orientation), it is used as a test for quartz: quartz objects become almost invisible when submerged.

 Phenylethyl Alcohol (or Phenethyl Alcohol for short) is a colourless liquid, and occurs in the essential oils of many plants including Hyacinth, Carnation and last but not least Roses.
 It smells of roses and is used both as a perfume and as a preservative in soap because it is stable in those alkaline conditions.
 It is also used as a general flavouring agent and a perfume, even in some cigarettes.
 It has antimicrobiotic effects.

 Geraniol is an alcoholic monoterpenoid which occurs in small quantities in Geranium, Lemon, Clary Sage and many essential oils of other plants.
-It too has a rose-like aroma and is used in perfumes and as flavorings (together with other aromatic compounds) to imitate the flavour of Peach, Raspberry, Grapefruit, Apple, Plum, Lime, Orange, Lemon, Pineapple and Blueberry.
+It too has a rose-like aroma and is used in perfumes and as flavourings (together with other aromatic compounds) to imitate the flavour of Peach, Raspberry, Grapefruit, Apple, Plum, Lime, Orange, Lemon, Pineapple and Blueberry.
 It attracts bees yet repels mosquitos, and is used as a mosquito repellent.
 The scent glands of Honey bees manufacture geraniol for use as a scent marker to help them re-find their hives and nectar bearing flowers.

 Geranyl Acetate is an monoterpene ester and a liquid with a slightly yellow tinge, and a rose-like smell.
-It is insoluble in water but solumble in some organic solvents such as alcohol.
+It is insoluble in water but soluble in some organic solvents such as alcohol.
 Another component of perfumes and flavourings, it is used in a variety of products such as creams and soaps, and where a rose, lavender or geranium scent is required.
 It occurs in the essential oils of over 60 plants including Lemon Grass, Coriander, Carrot and Geranium.

 Geranyl Formate is another monoterpene ester, and like many esters has a fruity aroma.